Anime Production: Minimum Requirements

 Aspect Ratio / Framing

-Aspect Ratios greater than 2.00:1 must be evaluated and discussed with Netflix for approval.
+Aspect ratio is a creative decision and must be evaluated and discussed with Netflix for approval.

 Working File Format

 - Minimum of 8-bit for 2D character and background images.

 - Minimum of 10-bit for 3D character and background images.

 - Use Uncompressed or Lossless image formats, such as PNG, TIFF, or DPX.

 - Uncompressed image sequences (e.g. 10-bit DPX, 16-bit TIFF, EXR).

 - Compressed at a bitrate of at least 175 Mbps (at 23.98 / 24 fps) in 10-bit (e.g. DNxHD 175x, ProRes 422 HQ, or higher).